What is a Venmo Account

 • Select "Settings" and then "Payment Methods."

-• Now link your preferred payment method to your Venmo account (your credit or debit card or a bank account).
+• Now link your preferred payment method to your Venmo account (a credit or debit card or a bank account).

-What type of account is Venmo allowing you to create?
-When setting up an account, you can choose Personal or Business.
-The latter is mostly used for receiving payments for goods and services and involves higher fees for peer-to-peer transactions.
-For the Venmo for business fees also differ from personal ones.
+When setting up an account, you’ll be asked to choose between Personal and Business.
+The latter is, unsurprisingly, a company account for receiving payments for goods and services, and has higher fees for peer-to-peer transactions.
+Venmo for business fees also differ from those imposed on personal accounts.

-A Venmo account is a digital wallet that allows one to send, receive, and manage money through a mobile app.
+A Venmo account is a digital wallet that allows you to send, receive, and manage money through a mobile app.
 How does a Venmo account work?
-It connects a user’s bank account, credit card, or debit card to their e-wallet, enabling users to conduct different financial operations through the app, and gives an understanding of how to add money to Venmo and how to manage it.
+It’s quite simple.
+The app connects a user’s bank account, credit card, or debit card to their e-wallet, which can then be used for managing funds.

 Sending and Receiving Payments

-How does paying with Venmo work?
-This service can make your personal financial operations effortless.
-Simply enter the recipient's username, phone number, or email address, along with the payment amount and a brief description.
-You can easily settle debts, split expenses, or pay friends back.
+Venmo: How it works for payments?
+Once again, no rocket science here.
+Simply enter the recipient's username, phone number, or email address, along with the payment amount (you can also add a note).
+It’s a great way to settle debts, split expenses, or pay friends back.

 Splitting Bills and Group Payments